imsrv01/crypto/blockchain.md

 Each node is running its own block chain software.

 Node operators(runs programs) - Individuals
+Node - single instance in a decentralize network

 ### Transparency and flexibility
 Everything happening on chain can see